Footage of cancelled Scarface sequel includes Elvis impersonator, Vegas and lots of f-bombs

 Other elements that can be seen are a new phone, which includes options for missions, 'Empire', an option to call a car, entourage or hit squad, and a messaging function.
 The Mafia Game Videos twitter account has also posted a bunch of random additional screens on its twitter account, which can be seen here (opens in new tab).

 What might have been.
 Scarface 2 was always rumoured to be in development but then just kinda... disappeared.
-Radical Entertainment is one of those much-missed studios that made games people still talk about now, whether it's this or the Simpson: Hit 'n Run or Hulk: Ultimate Destruction.
-From this chronological distance Scarface: The World is Yours can be seen as one of the most legit GTA-alikes there ever were, and a game that took a great license and embraced the atmosphere of the movie as much as the guns.
+Radical Entertainment is one of those much-missed studios that made games people still talk about now, whether it's this, The Simpsons: Hit 'n Run or Hulk: Ultimate Destruction.
+From this chronological distance Scarface: The World is Yours can be seen as one of the most legit GTA-alikes there ever was, and a game that took a great license and embraced the atmosphere of the movie as much as the guns.

 Sadly the original hasn't benefited from a re-release or remaster, though the modders keep Tony Montana going with things like the Scarface Remastered project (opens in new tab).